 Measurements offer key information points about the features of the object or situation being observed.
 For measurements to be useful they need to be accurate, and of the right precision.
-To be accurate, your measurement tool must be adequate for the job and the desired precision.
+To be

 When taking multiple measurements, it's a good idea to try to select a limited number of reference points from which the measurements can all be taken.
 This simplifies the recording of the measurements and reduces the chance of errors.
 The reference point should be fixed and have a clear edge or point in the same plane as the measurement being taken.